 - I do not understand Minecraft.
-My 6 year old son, loves it.
-I do not get it.
-Even after spending 3 hours putting a Lego Minecraft figure together on Friday.
+I do not get it, even after spending 3 hours putting a Lego Minecraft figure together on Friday.
+My six-year-old son loves it.

-- My life would be better if there was no such thing as Twitter.
+- My life would be better if there were no such thing as Twitter.

-- The think I look forward to reading are journal articles.
-I guess I just love learning what is new when it comes to pain and injuries.
+- The thing I look forward to is reading journal articles.
 (My family thinks I am weird.)
+I guess I love learning what is new when it comes to pain and injuries.

-- I really think good beers can make my week.
-A stout or dunkel are my favorites.
+- I think good beers can make my week.
+A stout or Dunkel are my favorites.